-Online poster commemorating tenth anniversary of the Bolivarian University of Venezuela.
+Online poster commemorating fifteenth anniversary of the Bolivarian University of Venezuela.

 The 15th anniversary of the Bolivarian University of Venezuela (UBV), the most prominent of the universities created by the Bolivarian Revolution, is being celebrated this week.
 Government media says that the university has become a model of “liberating, transformative, and socially relevant education” that is open to all.